 On the instructional level, faculty are advised to include a statement on academic integrity on their syllabus and discuss it early in their course(s).
 Faculty are also advised to develop and employ various instructional strategies and technologies to promote student verification of student identity.
 Those include, but are not limited to, use of multiple assessment techniques in place of high stakes exams, greater reliance on written assignments and threaded discussions, use of randomized test banks & timed test delivery, in-person writing samples, and proctored exams.

 Also see BP and AP 5040 Student Records, Directory Information, and Privacy

+Also see AP 4020 Program and Curriculum Development

 Date Approved: February 18, 2014